ovh/docs/pages/cloud/private-cloud/eol-storage-migration/guide.en-gb.md

 Some storages will no longer be available at the end of March 2023 as they will no longer be maintained as described in this guide [Life cycle of Hosted Private Cloud powered by VMware](https://docs.ovh.com/gb/en/private-cloud/lifecycle-policy/#datastores-stockage).

-We will look at all the steps of data migration to newer storage and disable your obsolete storage.
+We will go through all the steps to migrate your data to more recent storage and disable your obsolete storage

 ## Requirements